Infinit3i/Detection-Wizard/README.md

 - **Flexible Source Integration:**
   Add new sources easily!
 Detection-Wizard supports pulling rules from raw files, HTML pages, ZIP archives, tar.gz files, and more. 📦

-- **Interactive CLI:**
-  Use an intuitive multi-select menu to run one, multiple, or all rule processing modules at once. 🎛️

-## How It Works ⚙️

-Detection-Wizard leverages a variety of Rust libraries:
-- **Git2:** For cloning Git repositories. 🔄
-- **Dialoguer:** For building interactive command-line menus. 🖥️
-- **Reqwest:** For fetching remote content. 🌐
-- **WalkDir & Regex:** For parsing and recursively processing rule files. 🔍
-- **Zip, Flate2, and Tar:** For handling compressed archives. 📚

-### Workflow 🚀
-1. **Menu Selection:**
-   Choose which tool(s) to run via an interactive menu.
-Options include YARA, Suricata, Sigma, Splunk, or "All". 🗳️

-2. **Repository Cloning:**
-   The tool clones base repositories (e.g., awesome-yara and awesome-suricata) along with additional sources provided by the user. 🛠️

-3. **Rule Extraction:**
-   After cloning, Detection-Wizard scans for rule files (such as `.yar`, `.yara`, `.rules`, `.yml`, `.yaml`, `.conf`, `.xml`, `.spl`) and consolidates them into central directories for easy management. 📁

-4. **Extensibility:**
-   Easily extend the tool by adding new source URLs to the respective modules. 🔧

 ## Installation 🛠️

 ### Prerequisites

 - [Rust](https://www.rust-lang.org/) (latest stable version recommended) 🦀
 - [Git](https://git-scm.com/) 🔧

 ### Setup

 1. **Clone the Repository:**

    ```bash